Stepmother arrested in disappearance of missing Colorado boy

 The sheriff’s office previously said that Stauch reported Gannon missing on Jan.
 27, saying he left to go to a friend’s house in the afternoon.
 Authorities called him a runaway when it first asked the public for help finding him.
 Three days later authorities said he was considered a missing and endangered child because of the length of time he had been gone, his age and his reliance on medication.
 Authorities did not describe the medication.

+Gannon’s mother, Landen Hiott, sobbed during the press conference announcing the arrest, at times leaning on Gannon’s father, Al Stauch.

+“I never thought I would be standing here.
+It’s a nightmare,” Hiott said.

-Stauch’s husband and Gannon’s father said in a statement read by a sheriff’s department spokeswoman that the person responsible for his son’s death is someone that he gave more to than anyone else in the world.
+Al Stauch, who is married to Letecia Stauch, said in a statement read by a sheriff’s department spokeswoman that the person responsible for his son’s death is someone that he gave more to than anyone else in the world.

 “And that is a burden I that I will carry with me for a very long time,” Al Stauch’s statement said.